Service animals are welcome on board all OC Transpo vehicles, provided their handlers carry acceptable identification, which includes:

 - OC Transpo-issued Service Animal Card (see below)

-If customers do not have this identification and intend to travel on the bus or O-Train with a service animal, they should obtain a:
+If you do not have this identification and intend to travel on the bus or O-Train with a service animal, you should obtain a:

 - FREE OC Transpo-issued Service Animal Card by contacting OC Transpo's Accessibility Specialist.
-These cards include a photo of the customer and their service animal, and can be shown to the Operator at boarding.
+This card includes a photo of the customer and their service animal, and can be shown to the Operator at boarding.
+There is no expiry date on the card however, if your animal changes you will be required to obtain a new card and photo ID.

 If customers want to travel on Para Transpo with a service animal, they should also contact OC Transpo's Accessibility Specialist to have information on their service animal placed on their Para Transpo customer registration file.

-Customers getting a Service Animal Card or registering their animal on Para Transpo will need to provide us with some basic information on the animal and its training, as well as a note or letter indicating that they need the service animal for reasons relating to their disability from any of the following health-care professionals:
+Customers getting a Service Animal Card or registering their animal on Para Transpo will need to provide us with documentation from one of the following authorized representatives indicating that they require the assistance of a service animal::

 - Physicians and Surgeons